Classic picture of Mather Point on the South Rim of the Grand Canyon

-The entire park area is considered to be semi-arid desert, but distinct habitats are located at different elevations along the 8,000 foot elevation gradient.
+The entire park area is considered to be a semi-arid desert, but distinct habitats are located at different elevations along the 8,000-foot elevation gradient.
 Near the Colorado River, riparian vegetation and sandy beaches prevail.
-Just above the river corridor, a desert scrub community exists complete with a wide variety of cacti and warm desert scrub species.
-A pinyon pine and juniper forest grows above the desert scrub up to 6,200 feet, while between 6,200 feet and 8,200 feet ponderosa pine is abundant.
-On the North Rim at elevations above 8,200 feet, a spruce-fir forest tops out the park.
+Just above the river corridor, a desert scrub community exists, complete with a wide variety of cacti and warm desert scrub species.
+A pinyon pine and juniper forest grows above the desert scrub up to 6,200 feet, while between 6,200 feet and 8,200 feet, ponderosa pine is abundant.
+On the North Rim, at elevations above 8,200 feet, a spruce-fir forest tops out the park.

-As in all natural habitats, the type and abundance of organisms is directly related to the presence or absence of water.
-The Colorado River and its tributaries, as well as springs, seeps, stock tanks and ephemeral pools provide oases to flora and fauna in this semi-arid southwest desert area. ”
+As in all natural habitats, the type and abundance of organisms are directly related to the presence or absence of water.
+The Colorado River and its tributaries, as well as springs, seeps, stock tanks, and ephemeral pools, provide oases to flora and fauna in this semi-arid southwest desert area. ”

 We stayed at Phantom Ranch for only thirty minutes.
 We had a hefty hike to complete.

 When one leaves the shade of the Ranch, you quickly enter what many refer to as the “Box.”
-The cottonwood trees disappear and the cliff walls envelope both sides of the trail.
+The cottonwood trees disappear, and the cliff walls envelop both sides of the trail.
 It is not a straight shot, as the trail meanders back and forth along the creek.
 A total of four stream crossings are made via sturdy and substantial footbridges while traversing through this stretch.
-Although it is known for oven like conditions with countless switchbacks, the four and a half mile stretch does offer a fair amount of shade due to the steepness of the side canyon walls.
+Although it is known for oven-like conditions with countless switchbacks, the four-and-a-half-mile stretch does offer a fair amount of shade due to the steepness of the side canyon walls.

-Another two miles the trail becomes significantly more challenging.
+After another two miles, the trail becomes significantly more challenging.
 The North Kaibab Trail on the North Rim descends/ascends about 4,000 feet in the first/last five miles of the trail.
 From there, it drops another 1,500 feet or so until you get to the river, but over a distance of nine miles.
 Therefore, going back up to the rim in the final five miles, one faces many steep switchbacks.
 Physical stamina is, of course, a must.
-But mental fortitude is just as important, especially when you hit the redwall limestone.
+But mental fortitude is just as important, especially when you hit the Redwall limestone.

 The Coconino Sandstone layer (seen as the white band in the foreground and across the canyon) rings the canyon walls.

 The next day we were on our way to Salt Lake City.
 We continued with visiting a couple of national park units along the way.
-We had purchased an annual pass for $80 and we were determined to get our money’s worth.
+We had purchased an annual pass for $80, and we were determined to get our money’s worth.
 As we were walking (painfully) through the visitor center at Pipe Springs National Monument in northern Arizona, a staff person suggested we had been to the Grand Canyon.
-We replied, yes we had.
+We replied, yes, we had.
 He stated he could tell by our “Grand Canyon Shuffle.”
-Yes, it hurt to walk and our hobbled movement would continue for a couple days after.
+Yes, it hurt to walk, and our hobbled movement would continue for a couple of days after.

-As the pain subsided we started talking about what we would do next time and discussed the possibility of a Rim-to-Rim journey.
-We concluded that we could train before the trip and that the hike would not be as long, at least mileage wise.
-Departing from the North Rim there is one maintained trail, the North Kaibab Trial.
-That trail goes down and crosses the river near Phantom Ranch and the distance is 14 miles and one descends about 5,800 feet before arriving at the Colorado River.
-Taking the Bright Angel Trail from the river up to the South Rim is about nine miles and the elevation at the trailhead is 6,850 ft.
-By hiking from North Rim to the South Rim, one would ascend about 1,500 feet less and hike about 4 miles shorter than the North Rim to river to North Rim return hike we had just finished.
+As the pain subsided, we started talking about what we would do next time and discussed the possibility of a Rim-to-Rim journey.
+We concluded that we could train before the trip and that the hike would not be as long, at least mileage-wise.
+Departing from the North Rim, there is one maintained trail, the North Kaibab Trail.
+That trail goes down and crosses the river near Phantom Ranch, and the distance is 14 miles, and one descends about 5,800 feet before arriving at the Colorado River.
+Taking the Bright Angel Trail from the river up to the South Rim is about nine miles, and the elevation at the trailhead is 6,850 ft.
+By hiking from North Rim to the South Rim, one would ascend about 1,500 feet less and hike about 4 miles shorter than the North Rim to the river to North Rim return hike we had just finished.

 We reserved a room at the Bright Angel Lodge for three nights.
 We felt that would be sufficient enough time to rest up and then repeat our Rim-to-Rim adventure.
 We had a contingency plan.
 If we did not feel comfortable, or if we got injured or just did not want to do another Rim-to-Rim crossing, we would use the hiker shuttle to get us back to our parked car at the North Rim trailhead.

 On the morning of our 2019 crossing, the skies were clear and the temperature in the 60’s.
-Temperature in the inner canyon was forecasted to be over 100 degrees with a possibility of afternoon monsoonal showers typical of the southwest.
+The temperature in the inner canyon was forecasted to be over 100 degrees, with a possibility of afternoon monsoonal showers typical of the southwest.
 We both carried a daypack with a minimal amount of clothing and provisions.
-We each had a pack style water hydration system that allowed us to drink on the fly.
+We each had a pack-style water hydration system that allowed us to drink on the fly.
 We hit the trail soon after daybreak.
-Down the trail we conversed a little with some backpackers who were hiking out of the canyon, but otherwise kept a steady pace.
+Down the trail, we conversed a little with some backpackers who were hiking out of the canyon but otherwise kept a steady pace.

 We topped off our water whenever we could from the designated spots.
-The nearly 55 year old waterline had sprung a few leaks that spring causing some temporary closures of the three water stops along the North Kaibab Trail.
+The nearly 55-year-old waterline had sprung a few leaks that spring, causing some temporary closures of the three water stops along the North Kaibab Trail.
 We did our research and knew that was a possibility, so we packed some iodine tablets that, if needed, could be added to stream water to purify it before consumption.
 Not long after we passed the Manzanita rest stop at mile 5.7, my wife nearly stepped on a pinkish rattlesnake that was crossing the trail.
-We stopped as it slithered a couple feet from the trail.
+We stopped as it slithered a couple of feet from the trail.
 It did not appear to be too concerned with our presence as it looked up at us.
-Another hiker approached from the opposite direction and we asked her if she wanted to see a rattlesnake.
-She responded favorably so we pointed it out to her.
-We kept our distance from the reptile and after a minute or so, we continued our hike.
+Another hiker approached from the opposite direction, and we asked her if she wanted to see a rattlesnake.
+She responded favorably, so we pointed it out to her.
+We kept our distance from the reptile, and after a minute or so, we continued our hike.

 After the two miles along the river, the trail took a turn up a side canyon where it would follow a series of fault lines for the rest of the length of our hike.
 We came across a shelter structure, which to my amazement, housed a telephone that connected to the park dispatch office.